NotTheDeveloper/Tixte-Java-Library/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes

 - [ ] Internal code
 - [ ] Library interface (affecting end-user code)
 - [ ] Documentation
 - [ ] Other: \_____ <!-- Insert other type here -->

 <!-- Replace "NaN" with an issue number if this is a response to an issue -->

-Closes Issue: NaN
+Closes issue: NaN

 ## Description

-Replace this sentence with general description of what your Pull Request does.
+Replace this sentence with general description of what your pull request does.